pnnl/lamellar-benchmarks/histo/README.md

 SUMMARY
 -------

-A initial implementation of the Histo benchmark (https://github.com/jdevinney/bale/tree/master/apps/histo_src) implemented in Rust for the Lamellar runtime
+Am implementation of the Histo benchmark (https://github.com/jdevinney/bale/tree/master/apps/histo_src) implemented in Rust for the Lamellar runtime

 NEWS
 ----